Gilbertindustries/Altimiter/README.md

 # Altimiter project

-This project is to measure the altitude of model rockets with cheap off the shelf devboards.
+This project is to measure the altitude of model rockets with cheap off the shelf devboards that can run micropython.

 # Rocketview
 Rocketview is a graphical software for sending commands and pulling data off the data loggers